Sugar Coating|Stages of Sugar Coating

 • In this stage a coat of specific color is applied over the tablets.

-• Color is applied by mixing it in sucrose solution.
+• Color is applied by mixing it in a sucrose solution.

 • Color uniformity is one of the most important requirements of sugar coating.